Ecotrust/ocs-wp/app/plugins/enable-media-replace/readme.txt

 If you want more control over the format used to display the time, you can use the format option, so `[file_modified id=870 format=Y-m-d]` would display the file modification date but not the time.
 The format string uses [standard PHP date() formatting tags](http://php.net/manual/en/function.date.php).

+#### Compatible and recommended Plugins =

+* [ShortPixel Image Optimization](https://wordpress.org/plugins/shortpixel-image-optimiser/) - Enable Media Replace is fully compatible with this plugin.
+Once enabled, ShortPixel will automatically optimize the images you replace using Enable Media Replace.
+* [Resize Image After Upload plugin](https://wordpress.org/plugins/resize-image-after-upload/) - automatically resize images upon upload to save traffic & disk space.
+Good for SEO and compatible with EMR.
+* [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after changing a theme (for example).
+Supported & maintained by [ShortPixel](https://ShortPixel.com)

 == Changelog ==

+= 3.2.9 =
+* properly replace thumbnails names in the content when the replaced image has a different aspect ratio, thus the new thumbnails have a different height in the name.

+= 3.2.8 =
+* fix for failures in link updating when replacing file because of addslashes - use prepared query instead
+* replace basename with wp_basename because basename doesn't work well with UTF8

+= 3.2.7 =
+* Add minimum required php version to run the plugin.
+* Security: Prevent direct access to php files.
+* Security: Prevent direct access to directories.
+* Security: Escape translation strings using `esc_attr__()` and `esc_html__()` functions.
+* Fix RTL issues.

+= 3.2.6 =
+* no more 404 error if no image was selected when trying to replace it
+* added preview so you can check the image being replaced and also the image that's being replaced with
+* .dat files can be replaced (functionality accidentally removed in the previous version)
+* added compatibility with S3 upload plugin
+* when an image is replaced the date is also updated

+= 3.2.5 =
+* remove the leftover setcookie and the plugins recommendations.

+= 3.2.4 =
+* Fix PDF thumbnails not replaced when replacing a PDF
+* Fix not replacing text files with .dat extension

+= 3.2.3 =
+* disable ShortPixel recommendation on secondary sites of a multisite install when it was network activated.

+= 3.2.2 =
+* Fixed compatibility with ShortPixel and Resize Image After Upload
+* Added ShortPixel links and images, fixed the problem of ShortPixel recommendation not dismissing.

+= 3.2.1 =
+* Bugfix, typo made metadata changes (thanks GitHub user icecandy!)
+* Removed Shortpixel links and images

+= 3.2 =
+* Tested with WP 4.9.4
+* Added Shortpixel link in replace media screen

+= 3.1.1 =
+* Fixed bug introduced in an earlier version, preventing the updating of URLs on pages/posts if the link did not contain the domain name

+= 3.1 =
+* Got rid of some pesky old code, and added some better filtering options, thanks to GitHub users speerface, aaemnnosttv, and ururk
+* Brand new, shiny code to replace other image sizes in embedded media, thanks to GitHub user ianmjones!
+* Tested with WP 4.8

+= 3.0.6 =
+* Tested with WP 4.7.2
+* New PT translations (thanks Pedro Mendonca! https://github.com/mansj/enable-media-replace/commit/b6e63b9a8a3ae46b3a6664bd5bbf19b2beaf9d3f)

+= 3.0.5 =
+* Tested with WP 4.6.1

 = 3.0.4 =
 * Fixed typo in .pt translations (https://github.com/mansj/enable-media-replace/pull/18)